jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 This iconic line from Mike Tyson captures a fundamental truth: you can strategize and scheme all you want, but real life doesn't care about your plans.
 The world delivers blows you never see coming.
 How you react in those disorienting, painful moments reveals far more about you than how you operate when things are going well.

 Boxing is a metaphor for this unpredictability.
 Fighters plot tactics, train for months, then get cracked by a knockout blow in seconds.
-Suddenly, their preparation meets blunt reality.&nbsp;
+Suddenly, their preparation meets blunt reality.

 When things are rough, values get tested and habits reveal themselves—for better or worse.
 Some respond with poise and course correct.
 Others panic, lose composure and cannot adapt.